garylirocks/quickrefs/datadog.markdown

 For a service to show up, it needs to have unified service tags: `service`, `env`, `version`

+Some services (eg. databases) showing up in the Catalog, but do not communicate with the Datadog Agent directly, their traces get captured by other services.

 You can manage metadata of a service either:
 - Manually: using the web UI
 - Automatically: Github or Terraform

+## Synthetic testing

+Associate testing results to APM:

+- Not done by default
+- You must specify the URLs for which Datadog should add the necessary HTTP headers

+## Real User Monitoring (RUM)

+- Works for web JS and mobile apps
+- You need to instrument your app with RUM SDK (by `<script />` tag or NPM package)

 ## Keys